fboerncke/voice-ql/README.md

 class VOICEQL VQLspecific
 ```

 The diagram illustrates how the Voice-QL project is transforming table data into a voice-based interface for accessing information.
-We will go into more detail more below in this text.
+We will find a more image more below in this text.

 ## Example Dialogues based on real world data

-Let us start with an example and get into the details later:
+Let us start with some examples of how a dialogue with the Voice QL may look like:

 ### Test data